TharanaBope/SQL-MCP-Mac-Windows/sql-server-mcp-mac/TROUBLESHOOTING.md

 ### 3. Test specific database
 ```
-Show me all tables in the MWVGDB database
+Show me all tables in the YourDatabase database
 ```

 ### 4. Check logs